PATRIC3/p3_docs/docroot/user_guide/differential_expression_data_and_tools/transcriptomics_experiment_and_comparison_list.md

 ## Transcriptomics Experiment and Comparison Lists Overview {#transcriptomics-experiment-and-comparison-lists-overview .ribbon-title}

-For any taxonomy level or genome, all publically available transcriptomics experiment datasets that are incorporated into PATRIC are displayed as Experiment and Comparison lists.
+For any taxonomy level or genome, all publicly available transcriptomics experiment datasets that are incorporated into PATRIC are displayed as Experiment and Comparison lists.
 The Experiment Tab shows a list of studies or datasets that contain one or more samples or